How to write

 Using recent campus surveys, case studies from public universities, and expert research on adolescent mental health, this essay breaks down the main pressures facing new college students.

-Use these questions to guide your final check:
+Use these questions during your final pass:

 Good Essay Introduction Examples for Every Type of Essay

-Each type of essay carries a different goal, and that changes how you open.
+Each type of essay carries a different goal, and that changes how you open it.
 A narrative doesn’t need a thesis right away.
 A persuasive piece needs to build urgency from the start.
 An analytical essay needs a calm tone that shows control.
-Here are ten essay introduction examples for students that match the kind of writing you're doing.

 Introduction Example for Argumentative Essay